juandpinto/thesis-manuscript/source/12_methods.md

 result.close()
 ```

 The frequency dictionary is now complete.
-The next section will explore the FDOSH itself more in-depth.
+The next chapter will explore the FDOSH itself more in-depth.